James Murphy (electronic musician): 2014 US Open Remixes

-Collaborating with IBM, James Murphy "remixed" the 2014 US Open matches.
+Collaborating with IBM, Murphy "remixed" the 2014 US Open matches.
 Murphy composed an algorithm that generated pieces from the sounds and occurrences, such as fault, point and ace for example, of the actual matches.
-Murphy cut his favorite moments from the pieces and created 14 remixes from them.
+Murphy cut moments from the pieces and created 14 remixes from them.
 The remixes were created in real time during the matches on US Open's website.
 The pieces are titled by their match number and are viewable on the website with visual accompaniment denoting points scored.
-The website categorizes the pieces by men's' matches, women's' matches and Murphy's 14 remixes.
+The website categorizes the pieces by men's matches, women's matches and Murphy's 14 remixes.